Mads Boe Mikkelsen

-Mads Boe Mikkelsen (born 11 December 1999) is a Faroese-Danish professional football player who plays for Klaksvíkar Ítróttarfelag.
+Mads Boe Mikkelsen (born 11 December 1999) is a Faroese-Danish professional football player who plays for Aarhus Fremad.
 Born in Denmark, he plays for the Faroe Islands national team.

 Career

 Mikkelsen has his football upbringing in Aarhus, AGF where he came to the club at an age of 11 years.
 Mads Mikkelsen started playing football in a small club from the suburb of Aarhus, Kolt-Hasselager.
 Mads Mikkelsen signed his first contract at an age of 16 years, a youth contract lasting three years with Aarhus, AGF.
 After his contract expired he signed a four-year professional deal with Vendsyssel FF.

-On August 6, 2018 Mikkelsen made his Superliga debut appearing as a substitute against FC Nordsjælland.
-Four days later on August 10, 2018 Mikkelsen made his first start and scored his first league goal, netting the opener in a 1-1 draw at home against Vejle Boldklub.
+On 6 August 2018, Mikkelsen made his Superliga debut appearing as a substitute against FC Nordsjælland.
+Four days later on 10 August 2018, Mikkelsen made his first start and scored his first league goal, netting the opener in a 1–1 draw at home against Vejle Boldklub.

+Mikkelsen left Vendsyssel for the Faroe Islands in 2020.
+He spent 6 years playing there (2 for Havnar Bóltfelag and 4 for Klaksvíkar Ítróttarfelag) before returning to Denmark in March 2026, signing for Aarhus Fremad.

 International career

 Mikkelsen was born in Denmark, and is of Faroese descent through his mother.
 He is a youth international for Denmark, having represented the Denmark U17s before switching to represent the Faroe Islands U21s.
 He was called up to represent the Faroe Islands national team for UEFA Nations League matches in June 2022.
-He scored his first senior international goal for the Faroes on March 24, 2023 in a 1-1 2024 UEFA European Championship qualifying match against Moldova.
+He scored his first senior international goal for the Faroes on 24 March 2023, in a 1-1 2024 UEFA European Championship qualifying match against Moldova.